Comparing Key Provisions: Affordable Care Act, American Health Care Act, and the Graham-Cassidy Proposal

 In July 2017, the United States Senate rejected a series of proposals to repeal and replace the Affordable Care Act (ACA).
 On September 13, 2017, Senators Lindsey Graham and Bill Cassidy introduced a new proposal to repeal and replace the ACA.

 The Graham-Cassidy proposal retains some similarities to the American Health Care Act, which passed the U.S. House of Representatives in May 2017, but includes some notable differences.
-The following table compares key provisions of the Affordable Care Act, American Health Care Act, and the Graham-Cassidy proposal.
+This brief compares key provisions of the Affordable Care Act, American Health Care Act, and the Graham-Cassidy proposal.